Please click on the following links to learn more about our training program.

 How to Apply

-Note: We currently have a number of positions available for September, 2014, and we are currently accepting applications.
+Note: We currently have a number of positions available for Spring and Fall, 2015, and we are currently accepting applications.
 There is no specific deadline for applications.
 Applications are processed on a first-come, first-served basis.

 The Center for Creative Growth (CCG), a non-profit counseling organization, is currently accepting applications for its Training Program in the fields of Marriage and Family Therapy and Professional Clinical Counseling.
 Our Training Program is designed to lay the foundation for becoming a master therapist.
 Registered MFT and LPCC interns and MFT and LPCC trainees who seek this level of mastery and who feel a sense of alignment with our clinical orientation are invited to apply.